Jessica Simpson

 Jessica Ann Johnson (née Simpson; born July 10, 1980) is an American singer, actress, and fashion designer.
-After performing in church choirs as a child, Simpson signed with Columbia Records in 1997, aged seventeen.
-Her debut studio album, Sweet Kisses (1999), sold two million copies in the United States and was led by the Billboard Hot 100-top three single "I Wanna Love You Forever".
-Simpson adopted a more mature image for her second studio album, Irresistible (2001), and its title track peaked within the top 20 of the chart.
-The album received gold certification by the Recording Industry Association of America (RIAA).
-Simpson's third studio album, In This Skin (2003), sold three million copies in the United States.
+After performing in church choirs as a child, Simpson signed with Columbia Records in 1997 at age seventeen.
+Her debut studio album, Sweet Kisses (1999), sold two million copies in the United States and produced the Billboard Hot 100 top-three single "I Wanna Love You Forever."
+She adopted a more mature image for her second studio album, Irresistible (2001), whose title track reached the top 20 of the Billboard Hot 100.
+Her third studio album, In This Skin (2003), sold three million copies in the United States.

-During her earlier career, Simpson became known for her relationship with and later marriage to Nick Lachey, with whom she also appeared on the MTV reality television series Newlyweds: Nick and Jessica (2003–2005).
-Following the release of her first Christmas album ReJoyce: The Christmas Album (2004), which was certified gold, Simpson made her film debut as Daisy Duke in The Dukes of Hazzard (2005).
-She also recorded a cover of "These Boots Are Made for Walkin'" for the film's soundtrack.
-In 2006, she released her fifth studio album, A Public Affair and appeared in the romantic comedy film Employee of the Month.
-With the release of her sixth studio album Do You Know (2008), she moved into the country music genre.
-A second Christmas album titled Happy Christmas followed in 2010.
+Simpson gained wider public recognition through her marriage to Nick Lachey and their MTV reality television series Newlyweds: Nick and Jessica (2003–2005).
+Following the release of her first Christmas album, ReJoyce: The Christmas Album (2004), Simpson made her film debut as Daisy Duke in The Dukes of Hazzard (2005) and recorded a cover of "These Boots Are Made for Walkin'" for its soundtrack.

+Simpson released her fifth studio album, A Public Affair, and appeared in the comedy film Employee of the Month in 2006.
+With her sixth studio album, Do You Know (2008), she ventured into country music.
+Her second Christmas album, Happy Christmas, followed in 2010.
 Simpson has sold over 30 million albums worldwide.

-Aside from her musical pursuits, Simpson launched The Jessica Simpson Collection in 2005, a fashion-focused line with 34 product categories which has earned over US$1 billion in revenue.
-She also starred in the reality television series The Price of Beauty in 2010 and judged clothing designs on two seasons of Fashion Star from 2012 to 2013.
+Outside of music, Simpson launched The Jessica Simpson Collection in 2005, which grew into a fashion and lifestyle brand with $1 billion in annual retail sales.
+After selling a majority stake in the company in 2015, Simpson and her mother regained full ownership in 2021.
+She also starred in the reality television series The Price of Beauty in 2010 and served as a mentor on Fashion Star from 2012 to 2013.

+Simpson published her memoir, Open Book, in 2020, which topped The New York Times Best Seller list.
+After an extended hiatus from recording, she returned to music in 2025 with the extended plays Nashville Canyon, Part 1 and Nashville Canyon, Part 2.